Is there any support available for patient and public involvement (PPI) in the development of my application?

 Do I need to have submitted my PhD thesis in a particular timeframe to be eligible to apply for the post-doctoral fellowship?

 No, there is no particular timeframe to be eligible to apply.
-However, the fellowships are a fixed sum award and the fellowships come with an expectation that a full-time salary will be in the range of £33-38k, so it is most-likely appropriate for those who have submitted their PhD in the last 3 years.
+However, the fellowships are a fixed sum award and the fellowships come with an expectation that a full-time salary will be in the range of £33-38k, so it is most-likely appropriate for those who are early career researchers and have submitted their PhD in the last 3 years.
 However, applications will be considered from researchers who have transitioned into applied health research from a different disciplinary background or who have re-established a research career following a significant career break.